Skip to main content

 Unpaid Internship Considerations

-Immigration regulations consider employment to be any type of work performed, or services provided, in exchange for money, tuition, fees, books, supplies, lodging, or for any other benefit while in the U.S.
+Immigration regulations consider employment to be any type of work performed/services provided, in exchange for money, tuition, fees, books, supplies, lodging, or for any other benefit while in the United States.

-The U.S. government Utah State have laws government paid and unpaid work.
-The criteria regarding what constitutes a legitimate, bona fide unpaid internship is quite narrow.
+The U.S. government and the state of Utah have laws governing paid and unpaid work.
+The criteria regarding what constitutes a legitimate, unpaid internship are quite narrow.

 Eligibility